 What is the efficiency of an air conditioner and how can one calculate how efficient an air conditioner is?

-To answer these questions you have to find out your efficiency or what efficiency you’re trying to achieve.
-Your efficiency is determined by two different equations: SEER and EER.
 When determining efficiency I like to look at EER for that is how efficient an air conditioner is at a given time, and SEER is how efficient it roughly is throughout an entire season.
-EER basically shows how much energy consumed is converted into BTUs.
+EER shows how much energy consumed is converted into BTUs.

 What is SEER?

 SEER, which is an acronym for seasonal energy efficiency rating, is a measurement used to describe the efficient use of energy by air conditioners.
 The measurement is defined and regulated by the Air-Conditioning, Heating and Refrigeration Institute.
-It is measured in BTUs (British thermal units) per watt-hour of electric energy used in a given cooling season (during the summer months).
-SEER is determined by calculating a simple equation.

 Step 1